Surjectivity of the Cannon--Thurston map in metric (graph) bundles: Preliminaries

 \section{Preliminaries}

 We start by recalling some standard notions used later in this article (see \cite[Chapters $I.1$ and $III.H$]{bridson-haefliger}).
 In a geodesic metric space $X$, a {\em geodesic segment} joining $x$ and $y$ is denoted by $[x,y]_X$ (or simply $[x,y]$ when $X$ is understood).
+For a metric space $(X,d)$, $x\in X$ and a subset $A\sse X$, we define $d(x,A)=inf~\{d(x,a):a\in A\}$.
+Then for $r\ge0$, we define $N_r(A)=\{x'\in X:d(x',A)\le r\}$.
 For two subsets $A,B$ of a metric space $X$, the {\em Hausdorff distance} between $A$ and $B$ is $Hd(A,B):=inf~\{r\ge0:A\sse N_r(B),B\sse N_r(A)\}$.
 Two subsets $A$ and $B$ of $X$ are said to be {\em $r$-separated} if $d(a,b)\ge r$ for all $a\in A$ and $b\in B$ where $r\ge0$.
 A metric space is said to be {\em proper} if closed and bounded sets are compact.
-In this paper, a {\em graph} will always refer to a connected metric graph in which no edges form a loop and every edge has length $1$.
-Hence, it is a geodesic metric space.
+In this paper, {\em graph} is an $1$-dimensional connected CW complex in which no edges form a loop. {\em Metric graph} is a graph in which every edge has length $1$.
+Hence, it is a geodesic metric space (\cite[1.9, Part-I]{bridson-haefliger}).
+A subgraph of a metric graph is always assumed to be connected.
 For a graph $X$, we denote the vertex set of $X$ by $V(X)$.

 Suppose $c:[a,b]\map X$ is a continuous path in a metric space $(X,d_X)$.
 Then {\em length of $c$} is defined to be We say $c$ is {\em arclength parametrized} if $c(t)$ is the point so that $t=length~(c|_{[a,t]})$.